Cost Sharing on Sponsored Projects

 - Inform principal investigator or cognizant official when cost sharing requirements are not being met

-Cost Studies to:
+It is the responsibility of Cost Studies to:

 - Assure that cost sharing is correctly reflected in the Institute's indirect cost rate calculations